vishal0316/Quickflow-URLshortner/README.md

-# Quickshort - URL Shortener App
+# Quickflow - URL Shortener App

-Quickshort is a modern URL shortener application designed to simplify long URLs into shorter ones.
+Quickflow is a modern URL shortener application designed to simplify long URLs into shorter ones.
 Built with React, Supabase, and enhanced with Shadcn, Magic UI, and Ascernity UI for a superior frontend experience.
 It utilizes react-qrcode-logo for QR code generation, react-toastify for notifications, and integrates Recharts and Shadcn Charts for data visualization in graphs.

 ## Features

-Quickshort offers a range of features designed to simplify URL management and enhance user experience:
+Quickflow offers a range of features designed to simplify URL management and enhance user experience:

 - **Shorten URLs**: Quickly convert long URLs into shorter ones, making them easier to share and manage.
 - **Custom URLs**: Create personalized short URLs to match your branding or campaign names.